 The ILP Director's Cell Phone Numbers

 If your flight gets cancelled, don’t worry.
-You will get to Ukraine, I promise!
+You will get to your country, I promise!
 Your first reaction will probably be to call someone who can help you.
+Luckily, since you're volunteering with ILP, you have lots of people you can call to help you out.

 During ILP training before you leave the country, you will get the personal cell phone numbers for our ILP directors.
 They answer 24/7 in case you have an emergency.
 Make sure you keep those cell phone numbers in your purse or somewhere handy in the off chance you need it.